Next Trail Project

 You can help us keep trails open for stock use and fulfill our mission...

 Every week on Thursdays, the County (Clallam) maintains the ODT (Olympic Discovery Trail).
-You can get involved and help Peninsula Chapter contribute volunteer hours.
+Again in 2025 you can get involved and help Peninsula Chapter contribute volunteer hours.
 Sign up with Bill Mueller as a BCHW volunteer.
 Here are steps:

 First: Contact Clallam County Human Resources, phone # 360-417-2429, to get info about the trail crew and be vetted for county volunteer work.